wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 1.51 =
+= 1.52 =
-Attachment Metadata mapping/updating, [mla_gallery] "apply_filters" hooks, multiple paginated galleries per page, "ALL_CUSTOM" pseudo value.
-Three other enhancements, six fixes.
+Corrects serious defect in [mla_gallery] that incorrectly limits the number of items returned for non-paginated galleries.
+One other fix.

 == Other Notes ==